gslin/twitter2facebook/README.md

     tightvncserver -depth 24 -geometry 1366x768

-Then SSH into the server and create a tunnel (`:1` is usually `:5901`) to allow your VNC viewer to access the desktop environment securely:
+Then SSH into the server and create a tunnel (`:1` in X environment is usually `:5901` for TCP) to allow your VNC viewer to access the desktop environment securely:

     ssh -L5901:127.0.0.1:5901 server.example.com